 In some cases, you may not need any teeth out at all but, in others, anywhere from one to all four will need to be removed to maintain good oral health.

 It could be your dentist who first mentions that the teeth will need to be extracted after spotting a future issue during an examination or an x-ray.
 However, your first indication may be pain in the back of your mouth, as some teeth will become infected and impacted as they start to erupt.

 What happens during a wisdom tooth extraction?

 The first step may be a local anaesthetic to numb the areas of extraction (similar to the process of a standard filling or tooth removal).
 Alternatively, your oral surgeon or dentist may use a general anaesthetic, which is more common in complicated procedures – for example, when all four teeth need to come out.
 This second option will typically put you to sleep for the entire procedure.

-Once your oral surgeon or dentist has ensured you can’t feel anything around the site, they will start the removal.
+Once your oral surgeon or dentist has ensured you can’t feel anything around the site, they will start the wisdom tooth removal.
 If the tooth hasn’t yet erupted from the gum, they will have to create a cut to access it.
 They will then pull out the tooth, sometimes breaking it into smaller pieces to make the extraction easier.

 Afterwards, they will place stitches in the hole left behind.
 Most dentists these days use dissolvable thread, which naturally disappears after a few days so that you don’t have to make a return visit to have them removed once the wound has healed.
 They will place cotton pads over the wounds to minimise any bleeding, which you will keep in your mouth for an hour or so after the procedure.